 - It helps normalize and make sense of most of the distress that happens between spouses / partners, even though it clearly needs to change.
 Most people don’t need a diagnosis of a ‘mental disorder’ simply because they have a distressful marriage or relationship.

-- It promotes connection and emotional intimacy without losing ones self in the process
+- It promotes connection and emotional intimacy without losing ones self in the process.
+It teaches couples how to respect differences, the fact that your partner is not you, yet still grow and deepen connection.

 - It increases compassion, even when you don’t like what your spouse or partner does, and provides more internal motivation for successful change